Roman-Supernova-PIT/sloeginphys/docs/usage.rst

 recyc (bool, optional) – choice to use gas recycling if SFH is 1 or -1.
 Default is False.

 fsps_params – non-iterable parameters for performing the FSPS simulation.
 Any parameters that are not set here will be set to the default based on the FSPS documentation.
 Only brief summary of these parameters is provided here.
-For more details, see FSPS documentation here.
+For more details, see FSPS documentation `here <https://dfm.io/python-fsps/current/stellarpop_api/#fsps.StellarPopulation.solar_metallicity>`_.

 zcontinuous (int) -choice for how metallicity interpolation is performed.
 Default is 0.